Campaign finance reports show how much money town council candidates are spending

 The reports can be an important indicator of who has support in the community and beyond.
 For local elections, money is mostly used for signs and mailers.

-Of the four running for two spots on town council, one raked in 10 times more than anyone else and another failed to file her report.
+Of the four running for two spots on town council, one raked in 10 times more than anyone else and another failed to file her report by the deadline.

 Ethan Mitchell, another running for Place 5, raised no money, but spent $201.73 on signs.